StratifyLabs/StratifyBlog/content/device/2013-10-09-Context-Switching-on-the-Cortex-M3.md

 - save the state of the current task,
 - update the current task index to the next task to be executed,
-- set up the CPU to either use the MSP (if it's time to run the kernel) or the PSP,
+- set up the CPU to use the MSP (if it's time to run the kernel) or the PSP,
-- and finally load the context of the task which is about to execute.
+- and finally, load the context of the task which is about to execute.

 The following code is an example of a context switcher, preceded by some helper functions, and the interrupt handlers.

 ```c++
 static uint32_t * stack; //This is stored on the heap rather than the stack